Sitemap

 Rather, Liberalism has based the governance of personal interactions on rights and laws.
 The citizens of Liberal nations enjoy political and legal rights that come into play in particular instances.
 In our day-to-day lives we have one right: the right to do or say anything that has not been rendered illegal (with freedom of speech — stretched to mean ‘expression’ — perhaps the most jealously guarded component of that right).

 Since in a Liberal society everyone has the right to do and say whatever is not illegal, within the infinite forms of legal actions that people can take that involve other people (including ‘speech acts’), there is nothing in a Liberal society to regulate any of those interactions.
 Even worse, everyone is not only acting how they want to act, doing what they want to do, saying what they want to say, but at the same time they are ‘exercising their right’ to do/say/act that way.
 If challenged, on top of simply wanting to have their way, they feel self-righteously empowered to ‘defend their right’ to do whatever they’re doing.
-If no one in a conflict is intent on doing anything illegal, there is no rule to which to refer for an informal, person-to-person adjudication of any dispute.
+If no one in a conflict is intent on doing anything illegal, there is common no rule to which to refer for an informal, person-to-person adjudication of any dispute.

 Since a ‘right’ is, after all, the formal recognition of a capacity to exercise power, that is a fail-proof recipe for incessant, irresolvable “contests of power” (Michel Foucault).
 It invites constant friction and worse: outright clashes that are primed to turn violent at the drop of a hat.